WeblateOrg/weblate/docs/faq.rst

 How to access repositories over SSH?
 ------------------------------------

-Please see :ref:`private` for information about setting up SSH keys.
+Please see :ref:`vcs-repos` for information about setting up SSH keys.

 .. _merge: